 Whether they’re called conference calls, Skype calls, webinars or con-calls, businesses are relying on virtual meetings more and more.

-To learn more about managing your meetings more effectively, check out Natasha's October 9th webinar, Planning and Leading Effective In-Person or Virtual Meetings.
+To learn more about managing your meetings more effectively, check out this recorded webinar, Planning and Leading Effective In-Person or Virtual Meetings.

 Virtual meetings are convenient, reduce expensive travel costs, and fit more readily into Virtual meetings are convenient and reduce expensive travel costs.
 But just because you are participating in the meeting from your own desk instead of a conference or meeting room, that doesn’t mean that they aren’t important.
 Just like in-person meetings, you should prepare thoughtfully for virtual meetings so that they are an effective use of everyone’s time.